cryptomood/api/python/README.md

 # Client example

-1. Ensure that you have x509 .pem file (cert.pem).
+1. When connecting to the server use x509 cert.pem file located in certs directory.
 You won't be able to access the server without it
 2. Make sure you have Python 2.7 or Python 3.4 or higher
 3. Ensure you have `pip` version 9.0.1 or higher `python -m pip install --upgrade pip`